httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

      * The same-site-flag is "Lax" or "Default".
      * The HTTP request associated with the retrieval uses a "safe" method.
-     * The target browsing context of the HTTP request associated with the retrieval is a top-level browsing context.
+     * The target browsing context of the HTTP request associated with the retrieval is in a top-level traversable.

 2. The user agent SHOULD sort the cookie-list in the following order: